Multibit-Legacy/multibit-hd/mbhd-brit/README.md

 #### 13. Redeemer synchronizes with Matcher

-From time to time the Redeemer will synchronize with the Matcher store to obtain fresh `payer.britWalletId` values for each of their uploaded `redeemer.GPG.public` keys.
-They will provide their `redeemer.identifier` to allow the Matcher to perform the lookup.
+From time to time the Redeemer will synchronize with the Matcher store to obtain fresh `payer.britWalletId` values.
+To be able to check that the proportion of total installs allocated to their `redeemer.identifier` is correct they will typically obtain the whole list of data stored in (6) to parse.

 If an attacker guesses `redeemer.identifier`, or is able to clone the Matcher database, this will not assist them in either identifying the Redeemer or the address generator for any Redeemer-Payer relationship.

 #### 14. Redeemer derives private key